Chase Air Canada Aeroplan Card: 8 Reasons To Apply

 Lucrative rewards structure for spending

-The Aeroplan Credit Card has an extremely compelling rewards structure, all with no foreign transaction fees (making it perfect for purchases abroad).
+The Aeroplan Credit Card has a compelling rewards structure, all with no foreign transaction fees (making it perfect for purchases abroad).
 The card offers:

 • 3x Aeroplan points per dollar spent on dining, including takeout and eligible delivery services